How to Create an SEO Workflow for Content Success

 What are the different types of SEO workflows?

-Given most businesses will utilise content in their SEO strategies in some way, shape or form, we have decided to focus on the different content SEO workflows.
+Most businesses will use content in some way, shape, or form.
+We have decided to focus on the different content SEO workflows because of this.

 New Content Workflows

-Regularly publishing content is one of the pillars of a quality SEO strategy.
-It allows you to get more clicks to your website, reach more potential customers, better demonstrate EEAT to Google and build your brand authority.
+Consistent publishing of new content supports a strong SEO strategy.
+It helps you get more clicks, reach more customers, show EEAT to Google, and build brand authority.

 Content Optimisation Workflows

-Optimising or updating content is slightly different.
-In this case, you spend less time on research (as the bulk of the research has been done, you are now filling gaps in search intent and content gaps) and you spend more time on optimisation and distribution.
+Optimizing or updating content is different.
+You spend less time on research.
+The core research is already finalized.
+You fill gaps in search intent and content.
+You spend more time on optimization and distribution.

-In this example, an SEO workflow for content optimisation may look something like this:
+An SEO workflow for content optimization might look like this:

-Let’s say I have been given the go-ahead to update a piece of content on the SEOTesting website.
-The first thing I will do is head to the Content Decay Report via SEOTesting:
+I receive approval to update a piece of content on the SEOTesting site.
+I open the Content Decay Report.

 SEOTesting content decay report shows pages losing clicks from the peak in the last 12 months.

-Looking at this, I can see that our guide on SEO testing has lost nearly 300 clicks over the last 13 months.
-This is a surefire sign that the content could do with a refresh.
+I see that our SEO testing guide lost 300 clicks over 13 months.
+This shows that the content needs a refresh.

-Next, I’ll look at the Questions to Answer report:
+I look at the Questions to Answer report.

 SEOTesting Question to Answers report helps find questions your website is ranking for.

-I can do a similar thing with the Striking Distance Keywords report:
+I also check the Striking Distance Keywords report.

 SEOTesting's Striking Distance Keyword report shows pages just outside of page 1.